 Stage 1 of the McCook Reservoir became operational in December 2017 and took water for the first time on January 22, 2018.
-Since that time and through the end of 2020, the reservoir captured a total of 70.9 BG of combined sewage, preventing it from polluting waterways and flooding homes.
-A table showing the dates and respective volumes captured by the McCook Reservoir is provided on the enclosed thumb drive.
-Overall, more than 121 BG of combined sewer overflows were captured by the Mainstream/Des Plaines TARP System since Stage 1 of McCook became operational.
-Stage 2 of the McCook Reservoir will help capture additional CSOs from within this service area when it is completed.
+Since that time and through the end of 2021, the reservoir captured a total of 82 BG of combined sewage, preventing it from polluting waterways and flooding homes.
+A table showing the dates and respective volumes captured by the McCook Reservoir is linked here.
+Overall, more than 144 BG of combined sewer overflows were captured by the Mainstream/Des Plaines TARP System since Stage 1 of McCook became operational.
+Stage 2 of the McCook Reservoir will help capture additional CSO volume from within this service area when it is completed.